Year established: 2004

-There are currently four major betting exchanges, of which Matchbook is undoubtedly one whilst the others include Betfair, Betdaq and Smarkets.
+There are currently five major betting exchanges, of which Matchbook is undoubtedly one whilst the others include Betfair, Betdaq, Smarkets and Fairlay.
 Matchbook is both licensed and regulated by the Alderney Gambling Control Commission (AGCC) and the UK Gambling Commission.

 One way in which exchanges differ, and compete, is commission rate and Matchbook charges a particularly low up to 2% commission.
 In addition to their Net Commission, customers residing in the UK and the Republic of Ireland will be charged a portion of the Point of Consumption taxes imposed by their respective governments.

 There is a very inviting Matchbook sign up offer which rewards customers that deposit and wager £30 with a matched free bet in the form of a £15 back bet and a £15 lay bet.